surf-visualization/blospray/readme.md

 * Scene elements
     - Polygonal geometry, i.e. Blender meshes
-    - Subdivision surfaces: these are handled by Blender's dependency graph mechanism, but this triangulates the geometry instead of passing the subdivision control cage to OSPRay (which also has subdiv support).
+    - Subdivision surfaces: these are handled by Blender's dependency graph mechanism, which triangulates the geometry.
+This in contrast to passing the subdivision control mesh to OSPRay (which also has subdiv support).
-    - Currently no specific support for other non-polygonal objects (e.g. text, curves, ...), if it works it's due to the dependency graph mechanism
+    - Currently no specific support for other non-polygonal objects (e.g. text, curves, ...) is present.
+If these objects render correctly it's due to the dependency graph mechanism
     - Object transformations and parenting
-    - Instancing: for large numbers of instances there currently is quite a high overhead in terms of scene setup and memory usage
+    - Instancing, mostly for smaller number of instances.
+For large numbers of instances there currently is quite a high overhead in terms of scene setup and memory usage
     - Point, sun, spot and area lights.
-No support for OSPRay's HDRI light yet
+There's no support for OSPRay's HDRI light yet
     - Vertex colors on Blender meshes
     - Node-based material editing for a subset of OSPRay materials, using nodes from the `OSPRay` sub-menu.
 Note that connecting nodes to input ports, like a color, will not work as expected when a connection is made (and there is no way to hide the sockets to signal this).
       Also, although most of the Cycles nodes are still available in the shader editor almost NONE of those nodes will work.
+    - Modifiers that work on mesh geometry should work, as they get handled by Blender's dependency graph before being passed to BLOSPRAY
 * Rendering
     - Supports OSPRay's SciVis and Path Tracer renderers, and most of their settings